Visiting Taroko Gorge: How to Plan the Perfect Trip

 Driving within the park also has its constraints – the roads are quite narrow with tons of twists and turns, and traffic can get congested easily – especially if there are roadworks underway.
 Also, you’ll need to watch out for the huge tour buses and finding a parking spot can sometimes be a total pain.
 Nonetheless, if you want to explore the park at your own pace, this is a great way to do so.

 For a hassle-free journey, you could also consider booking a private car charter for Taroko Gorge instead.

-Another great way to explore Taroko Gorge at your own pace is by renting a scooter.
+Another great way to explore Taroko National Park at your own pace is by renting a scooter.
 This way you’ll also have the means to visit some of the amazing attractions in and around Hualien.

 You can rent a scooter right outside the Hualien train station – there are a plethora of scooter shops lining the parking lot towards the left.
 Near the exit, and between the bus and train station, is another great little shop.
 The owner speaks excellent English and rentals go for NT$500 a day.

 This probably goes without saying, but in order to rent a scooter anywhere in Taiwan, you must have a valid local license or an international license for a scooter.
 It’s also highly likely that you will need to leave some kind of identification at the shop to guarantee you return the scooter.
 So, be sure to bring some form of identification along – apart from your passport or ARC card.
 Originally the owner wanted to take my APRC but finally agreed to take my local car driver’s license.

 If you are traveling on a shoestring, you might want to check with your accommodation beforehand whether it is possible to rent a scooter or even a vehicle through them.
 Many of the hotels and hostels in Hualien offer this service – often at a cheaper price than the scooter shops near the train station.
 In fact, Meci Hotel where we stayed only charged NT$350 a day which is quite a bargain.